deepanshs/mrsimulator/_sources/objects.rst.txt

   A `SymmetricTensor` is a python
   `dict <https://docs.python.org/3/library/stdtypes.html?highlight=dict#dict>`__
   object which represents a traceless second rank symmetric tensor.
-  The traceless symmetric second rank tensor is represented by the following key-value pairs.
+  It is represented by the following key-value pairs.

   .. list-table::
     :widths: 15 25 60